TAMS-Group/bio_ik/README.md

   on a 6-DOF arm with one extra joint.
 Typically, the value of the extra joint can be specified, and an IK solution is then searched for the remaining six joints.
-  This behaviour can be achieved in bio-ik by combining a *PoseGoal* for the end-effector with a *JointPositionGoal* for one (any one) of the robot joints.
+  This behaviour can be achieved in bio_ik by combining a *PoseGoal* for the end-effector with a *JointPositionGoal* for one (any one) of the robot joints.